JuliaRegistries/General/README.md

  - [Register](#registering-a-package-in-general) it as if it were a new package
  - Comment on the PR, that this is a rename.
  - It will have to go though the normal criteria for registring a new package.
-    - In particular, even if you get it merged manually, it will need to wait 3 days from the PR being openned.
+    - In particular, even if you get it merged manually, it will need to wait 3 days from the PR being opened.
     - This gives others and yourself the chance to point out any naming issues.

 You also should let your users know about the rename, e.g. by placing a note in the README,